A nonconservative kinetic framework for a closed-market society subject to shock events: Society under shock events

 Finally, we model a {scenario representing the} effect of two {successive} sudden shocks, occurring some time apart. {In particular, the first one abruptly takes place at time $t=50$ and the second one at $t=90$, in line with the previous case.} To this aim, the external force field writes

-where, $\nu_1=50$, ${\nu_2=90}$, $\sigma_1=\sigma_2=0.2$. {Also in this case, despite it exhibiting two points discontinuities, the locally in-time existence of a positive solution is still ensured.} In Figure \ref{2Shocks} the behavior of the different wealth classes affected by the two shocks is reported, while the values for each class at time $t=200$ reads, compared to the baseline scenario, in Table \ref{tab4}.
+where, $\nu_1=50$, ${\nu_2=90}$, $\sigma_1=\sigma_2=0.2$. {Also in this case, despite it exhibiting two discontinuity points, the locally in-time existence of a positive solution is still ensured.} In Figure \ref{2Shocks} the behavior of the different income classes affected by the two shocks is reported, while the values for each class at time $t=200$ reads, compared to the baseline scenario, in Table \ref{tab4}.

 We report that the outcomes are very close to the previous case with sudden and slow shock, i.e. the impact of the second shock enforces the decreasing effect of the first one, most evidently for lower classes, both for case $n=3$ and $n=5$.
 We may conclude that the presence of a second shock following a first sudden shock impacts a society, regardless of its behavior in time.
 This can be justified by the fact that the classes, from lower to middle, have already been affected by the effects of the first shock.
 Therefore, the second shock, even if slow, has the same impact on the overall dynamics.}